 A calming color.
 A soothing scent.
 Lavender instantly brings to mind a relaxing oasis all your own.
 But, did you know that it also has a sweet, floral flavor, which can add a variety of health benefits to your meal?
-It’s believed that Lavender can help treat migraines, ward off depressive headaches, calm anxiety, settle the nerves and also prevent restlessness.
+It’s believed that Lavender flowers can help treat migraines, ward off depressive headaches, calm anxiety, settle the nerves and also prevent restlessness.
 So, it’s no wonder many around the world tend to indulge in these fragrant blossoms after a long day at the office or before a big event.

 You can simmer it into delicious and calming teas; add a pinch to a tincture; or toss in a handful to add a new depth of flavor to any number of desserts.
-Lavender can be enjoyed in any number of ways, but no matter how you take it, you’re sure to feel a little more relaxed as you enjoy.
+Lavender buds can be enjoyed in any number of ways, but no matter how you take it, you’re sure to feel a little more relaxed as you enjoy.

-As an antimicrobial and antioxidant, Lavender helps stave off certain skin conditions such as dry skin, while also providing relief and heightened healing times for cuts, scrapes, and other wounds.
+As an antimicrobial and antioxidant, Lavender flowers helps stave off certain skin conditions such as dry skin, while also providing relief and heightened healing times for cuts, scrapes, and other wounds.
 These very same properties can also help combat age-related conditions like wrinkles, age spots, sagging skin, and rough complexion.
-When used in a bath wash or cream, it can even assist the skin in maintaining proper levels of moisture and offer a suppler appearance.
+When used in a bath wash or cream, they can even assist the skin in maintaining proper levels of moisture and offer a suppler appearance.

 While many know Lavender for its calming effects, it also holds a number of other beneficial properties for the mind and body.
 When used as a shampoo, it can prevent dandruff from forming on the scalp.
 It can protect against the overgrowth of harmful bacteria in the stomach, which often leads to bloating or other gastrointestinal issues.
 It can ease symptoms of headaches and migraines.
 And it even makes an excellent bug repellent, when applied to exposed skin.